r-shima/jackal_ros2_humble/README.md

 I used the NUMSR router in the Northwestern MSR lab.
 It is already set up, so all you need to do is to connect the Jackal to the NUMSR WiFi network.
 #### 3. Installing ROS2 Humble
 * Install ROS2 Humble on your computer and the Jackal.
 Instructions can be found [here](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html).
-* When installing ROS2 packages, I recommend installing `ros-humble-desktop-full`.
+* When installing ROS2 packages, I recommend installing `ros-humble-desktop-full`
-* Follow the instructions all the way up to "Environment setup."
+* Follow the instructions all the way up to "Environment setup"

 #### 4. Building packages from source and installing dependencies on the Jackal
 All of the packages for the Jackal are not available for ROS2 Humble, so they need to be built from source.